-You can also view the same JSON file here: mydoc_tooltips_source.json.
+You can also view the same JSON file here: tooltips.json (page 0).

 You can add different fields depending on how you want the JSON to be structured.
 Here we just have to fields: id and body.
 And the JSON is looking just in the tooltips collection that we created.